 Atlanta Dream vs. Chicago Sky: Betting Trends, Record ATS, Home/Road Splits

-Friday's WNBA schedule includes the Chicago Sky (8-9) playing at home against Rhyne Howard and the Atlanta Dream (8-8) at Wintrust Arena.
+The Chicago Sky (8-10) will host Rhyne Howard and the Atlanta Dream (9-8) at Wintrust Arena on Sunday, July 9.
 The game starts at 8:00 PM ET.

-Chicago beat Indiana 89-87 in its last game.
-Courtney Williams led the way with 28 points and eight assists, followed by Elizabeth Williams with 17 points, nine rebounds and six assists.
-With a final score of 90-79, Atlanta defeated Los Angeles the last time out.
-Allisha Gray led the team (23 PTS, 6 AST, 57.1 FG%, 2-4 from 3PT).

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!